vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/061/06_asmA_idu.md

 I’ve tr. the participle tuján as it were a finite verb, because the English otherwise dribbles off into unintelligibility.
 In fact, because of the rel. cl. in c, it’s better to take d as a new cl. with tuján as predicated participle (“Gaining mastery, he was thrusting …”).
 On this stem see comm. ad IX.91.4.

 The unclear kiyedhā́- is found only here and in vs. 12.
 See EWA s.v. and Scarlatta’s (250-52) discussions of previous attempts at explanation.
-I favor the suggestion registered (and dismissed) by Scarlatta that it consists of the weak stem of kíyant-‘how much, how great’ + the root noun dhā́-, with the development *-nt̥-dh- &gt;
+I favor the suggestion registered (and dismissed) by Scarlatta that it consists of the weak stem of kíyant-‘how much, how great’ + the root noun dhā́-, with the development *-nt̥-dh- >

-*-adzdh- &gt; *-azdh- &gt; -edh-, despite Hoffmann’s dismissal of the posited phonological development (Aufs.
+*-adzdh- > *-azdh- > -edh-, despite Hoffmann’s dismissal of the posited phonological development (Aufs.
 400)—although I recognize the phonological problems of this solution.
 Renou’s “lui qui confère (on ne sait) combien” represents this etymology one way or the other.
 </details>